rleeson/vagrant-redis/README.md

 ## Hyper-V Setup

 There are a batch file and PowerShell script to manage setup of Hyper-V and forwarding of the default Redis port 6379 to the matching localhost port.
-Since Vagrant cannot currently configure Hyper-V networking, you must choose the switch manually after running the batch file.
+Since Vagrant cannot currently configure Hyper-V networking, you must choose the switch manually after running the batch file, which has internet access for package installation.
+The default switch (1) provides NAT and can be used to download packages.